 Jehovah (The Lord in the KJV), the God of your fathers appeared to me (Moses) …”

-In Exodus 6:3, God reveals and important fact, "And I appeared to Abraham, Isaac
+name.
+In Exodus 6:3, God reveals an important fact, "And I appeared to Abraham, Isaac

 and Jacob as God Almighty, and by My name Jehovah I never made Myself known to them."